Comment: Jami-Lee Ross' revenge was astonishing and could prove fatal to Simon Bridges

 There is only word to describe the effect of the press conference held by Jami-Lee Ross to explain his "falling out" with National leader Simon Bridges: Boom.

-Ross stood for nearly an hour and outlined to the media what amount to very serious allegations indeed about Bridges.
-The words "corrupt" were used, and a lack of moral compass.
+Ross stood for nearly an hour and outlined to the media what amounts to very serious allegations indeed about Bridges.
+The word "corrupt" was used, as was "a lack of moral compass".
 In the process he set quite the bonfire under both Bridges' leadership - and National's chances in 2020.

+NZ First leader Winston Peters' response perhaps best summed up the day when he walked up to the press pack, played a song called Burning Bridges on his phone and then walked off again.

+Funnily enough, it was interrupted halfway through by an incoming call from Don McKinnon, a former National Party MP.

 READ MORE: